-The midterm exams are tentatively scheduled for May 22nd and June 5th during our regular class time in our regular classroom (they'll replace that day's lecture).
-The final exam can be taken early on June 18th (this exam will be non-cumulative) or on June 20th (this exam will be cumulative) and depending on which final exam you choose (you can only take one final exam), the calculations for your final course grade will be determined as follows:
+The midterm exams are tentatively scheduled for May 21st and June 4th during our regular class time in our regular classroom (they'll replace that day's lecture).
+The final exam will be on June 18th and you can choose between a non-cumulative or a cumulative final exam.
+Depending on which final exam you choose (you can only take one final exam), the calculations for your final course grade will be determined as follows:

-Early Final I xam Late Final E xam
+Non-Cumula ative Final Exam Cumulative Final Exam

 Assignments 10% Assignments 10%

 Midterm 1 30% Midterm 1 20%

 Midterm 2 30% Midterm 2 20%

 Final Exam 30% Final Exam 50%